nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * Not shown in the sequence diagram is the parsing of user input by Quotesify's main parser class that creates an `AddCommand` object which subsequently creates the `AddQuoteCommand` as seen in the diagram, and then calling it's `execute()` method.
-* The `parseAddParameters()` method from `QuoteParser` will be called to identify the format desired by the user and creates the appropriate `Quote` object to be added into the `QuoteList`.
+* The `parseParametersIntoQuote()` method from `QuoteParser` will be called to identify the format desired by the user and returns the appropriate `Quote` object to be added into the `QuoteList` with the user specified information.
 * Appropriate validation checks will be conducted to identify if the quote field is empty.
-Similarly, if author and reference tags are used, their respective fields will also be checked.
-If any missing field is found, the quote will not be added and an error message will be displayed.
+Similarly, if author and reference flags are used, their respective fields will also be checked.
+If any missing field is found, the quote will not be added, and an error message will be displayed.
+* Additional checks for duplicate flags and other invalid input parameters will also result in an exception being thrown and respective error messages displayed to the user when detected.
 * Upon successful addition of a quote, the user will now be able to list, edit, delete, find and add a reflection to it.

 #### Design Considerations

-* Ability to add author name and reference title to quotes
-    * Pros: Provides categorization and allows for the implementation of other useful features such as search and list
-    * Cons: Increased memory overhead for each quote and implementation complexity
+* Aspect: Allowing users to add quotes of different formats, or only accepting one format for quotes.
-* Allowing users to add quotes of different formats with single command
+    * Alternative 1 (current choice): Allowing users to add quotes of different formats with a single command.
-    * Pros: Users will not be restricted to a single format or be required to use different commands for each format.
+        * Pros: Users will not be restricted to one format or be required to use additional commands to add author and reference.
-    * Cons: Increased implementation complexity due to parsing different formats.
+        * Cons: Increased implementation complexity due to parsing different formats and additional error handling.
+    * Alternative 2: Users can only add quotes of one format.
+        * Pros: Easier implementation and less steep of a learning curve for new users.
+        * Cons: Reduced efficiency and usability as not all quotes have author and/or reference flags.

 #### 4.2.2 Edit Quote Reflection

-The edit quote reflection feature updates current reflection of a quote into a new one, keeping the remaining information such as quote, author name and reference the same.
+The edit quote reflection feature updates current reflection of a quote into a new reflection, keeping the remaining information such as quote, author name and reference the same.

 The sequence diagram below reflects the command execution when a user edits the reflection of a quote.